How to sell your home and make a faster, more profitable sale

 Coordinating hat boxes and baskets will look very attractive on your shelves and will surely impress home buyers.

-Hangers are important!
+Matching hangers are important!

 Watch the video by askthedecorator for diy tips on organizing and staging your closet.